KDE/documentation-docs-kdenlive-org/effects_and_compositions.rst

 Alternatively, you can use :menuselection:`Menu --> Timeline --> Add Effect` to select an effect from the various categories and add it to the selected clip(s) in the Timeline.

 And last but not least you can copy effects with all their settings from any clip (Timeline or Project Bin) and paste them to other clips.

+For applying an effect to a track, see :ref:`Track Effect <effects-track_effect>`.

+For applying an effect to the Master, see :ref:`Master Effect <effects-master_effect>`.

 .. note:: Effects are always added at the bottom of the effect stack, and since the effect order is important can be re-arranged.